 Flooded Air Conditioner or Heat Pump Coils

 The next thing you need to look at is the coils and the cabinet.
 Both of those things need a thorough cleaning.
 I would use special coil cleaner specifically made for cleaning condenser coils.
 Make sure you wear gloves and use eye protection.
-This stuff is slightly caustic so take caution and use protection against the affects of the cleaner for your own health.
+This stuff is slightly caustic so take caution and use protection against the effects of the cleaner for your own health.
 Cleaning the coils with a water hose with a decent amount of pressure and cleaning solution will get most of the bad stuff off the coils and cabinet.

 You need to make sure you wiring that is properly rated for the rewiring process.
 FYI, not all wiring is the same so make sure you use the properly rated and sized wire.

-Flooded Air Handler or Gas Furnace
+Flooded Air Handler or Gas Furnace - Flooded HVAC System

 You have to disassemble the entire unit and throw away all the insulation and replace it.
 You will also have to do the same thing you did to the condenser and replace all the wiring and any control boards in the air handler.
-In addition to the wiring you also need to replace the blower motor and the capacitor for the blower motor.
+In addition to the wiring, you also need to replace the blower motor and the capacitor for the blower motor.

 Cleaning the Flooded Air Handler or Gas Furnace

-Next you will want to wash all the panels and everything including the squirrel cage and blower wheel.
-Then replace all the insulation with new insulation making sure you use an adhesive that is safe for using in plenums.
+Next, you will want to wash all the panels and everything including the squirrel cage and blower wheel.
+Then replace all the insulation with new insulation making sure you use an adhesive that is safe for use in plenums.
 This is also a safety issue for both fire prevention and fumes or vapors that will end up in the air flow once the air handler or furnace is put back into service after you do all this work.
 If you are rebuilding a flooded gas furnace the gas valve and all gas ignition controls need to be replaced.

 Make sure you turn the gas off before doing any work on a gas appliance.
 This can typically be found at the base of the meter.
 One big recent why I discourage people from rebuilding a flooded air handler is because of mold and mildew problems.
 If you don’t clean every crack and crevice in the air handler you can experience mold and mildew issues in the HVAC system for years to come.
 That can lead to health problems.